 For smaller companies and start-up brands, that’s a good thing.
 We can work efficiently, leverage our skills and resources and save our clients money while producing long-term results.

-“We already have a digital marketing agency.
+“We have a digital marketing agency.
 Why would we need a branding firm?”

-Digital Marketing Agencies know a lot about technology, marketing automation, social media platforms and pay-per -click advertising.
+Digital Marketing Agencies know a lot about technology, marketing automation, social media platforms and pay-per-click advertising.
 They operate deep in the rabbit hole of their respective specialties, like SEM, SEO or web programming.
-They can help you with some tactical planning and technical details, but they know nothing about persuasion, image and the power of a long-term brand strategy.
+They can help you with some tactical execution and technical details, but they know nothing about marketing, persuasion, image and the power of a long-term brand strategy.